Food justice movement

 One component of food sovereignty is farmworker justice.
 Anna Erwin, Professor of Environmental Social Sciences explained some of the challenges that farmworkers who, "traditionally make low wages, have higher levels of food insecurity than the general U.S. population, and work regularly in dangerous conditions."
-Many farmworkers in the United States are undocumented immigrants who are less likely to mobilize against unfair working conditions out of fear of deportation and loss of.
+Many farmworkers in the United States are undocumented immigrants who are less likely to mobilize against unfair working conditions out of fear of deportation and loss of employment.
+Regulations that have been put into place to protect farmworkers are oftentimes not enforced due to systematic issues and the before mentioned factors.
 Farmworker justice highlights the important role of farmworkers in food systems and necessitates farmworker rights to ensure their continued ability to feed themselves, contribute to the global food supply, and protect the environment.

 It is argued that lack of access to good food is both a cause and a symptom of the structural inequalities that divide society.
-A possible solution presented for poor areas includes community gardens, fairness for food workers, and a national food policy.
+A possible solution presented for poor areas includes community gardens, fairness for food workers, nutrition education, and a national food policy.

 Article 25 of the Universal Declaration of Human Rights states: "Everyone has the right to a standard of living adequate for the health and well being of himself and of his family, including food, clothing, housing and medical care and necessary social services, and the right to security in the event of unemployment, sickness, disability, widowhood, old age or other lack of livelihood in circumstances beyond his control."

 The Food and Agricultural Organization of the United Nations states that the right to food is "The right to feed oneself in dignity.
 It is the right to have continuous access to the resources that will enable you to produce, earn or purchase enough food to not only prevent hunger, but also to ensure health and well-being.
 The right to food only rarely means that a person has the right to free handouts."